TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 SDCard or FlasMem through the 8-cycle A-D Layer - when white it uses the FlashMem when orange the SDCard.
 This textfile list of files to execute are now also used for all 72 keys M1-M24, S1-S24, T1-T24 instead of the link lists used previously.

+Repeat and Delay are controlled by the characters r, R, and d, D respectively:

+ Repeat rnn = repeat 01=1 to 99=99 times the next macro    - r03a01 repeat a01 3x
+ Repeat Rnn = repeat 01=100 to 9900 times the next macro   - R03a01 repeat a01 300x
+ Repeat RRn = repeat 1=10000 to 90000 times the next macro - RR3a01 repeat a01 30000x
+ Use rnna01 = repeat a01 nn times and not a01rnn as in DuckyScript

+ Delay ddn - delay 0=100 to 9=900 milliseconds - dd3a01 delay 300 milliseconds before a01 executed
+ Delay dnn - delay 01=1  to 99=99 seconds      - d03a01 delay 3 seconds before a01 executed
+ Delay Dnn - delay 01=1  to 99=99 minutes      - D03a01 delay 3 minutes before a01 executed
+ Delay DDn - delay 1=1   to 9=9 hours          - DD3a01 delay 3 hours before a01 executed

 These 5 keys can also be programmed through starcodes x1, x2, x3 Layout 1, x4, x5, x6 for Layout 3 and 4, and
 x7 and x8 for the [Del] and [Ret] keys.
-They can use any of the 33 actions for x1 - x8.
-Program as *xn*number n=1-8, number = 1-33.
+They can use any of the 52 actions for x1 - x8.
+Program as *xn*number n=1-8, number = 1-52.

-Press [Cfg] once, and then press [Key] once or twice, to select 33 options for either the [Del] or the [Ret] key which are then selected by pressing the red bottom Pad [o] which will cycle through the 33 options for both the [Del]ete key top right and the [Ret]urn key bottom right.
+Press [Cfg] once, and then press [Key] once or twice, to select 52 options for either the [Del] or the [Ret] key which are then selected by pressing the red bottom Pad [o] which will cycle through the 52 options for both the [Del]ete key top right and the [Ret]urn key bottom right.
 Pressing the [Key] key 3x, 4x or 5x times will select the Layer 1 [Cut], second [Cpy], or third [Pst] key respectively which can then be changed by pressing the bottom Pad i.e. option [o].
-Pressing the [Key] key, 6x, 7x, or 8x will select this top-row 3 keys in Layouts 3 or 4, which can then be changed to one of the 33 options using the bottom Pad key.
+Pressing the [Key] key, 6x, 7x, or 8x will select this top-row 3 keys in Layouts 3 or 4, which can then be changed to one of the 52 options using the bottom Pad key.
 The status line will show which key is chosen and which option is selected.
 To save the choice press the [Sav] key just below it, else it will reset to the default [Del], [Ret], [Cut,Copy,Paste] keys after the next reboot.
 If the [Sav] key is not pressed the new choice(s) will be valid for current session only.
 To reset the keys to their default options, use the *x1*0 code